karkman/MMB-114_Genomics/Exercises/00-software-installations.md

 * Go to https://my.csc.fi/
 * Go to "Log in" and then "Register with HAKA account"
 * Follow the instructions
-* After you are done please send me by e-mail your account name so I can add you to the course project on CSC
+* After you are done please send me by e-mail your CSC username so I can add you to the course project on CSC
 * At some point you will receive an e-mail to join the course project; follow the instructions and accept the terms and conditions for access to Puhti

 ## Download and install the following software to your own computer